 The provisions adopt the principles prescribed in American Standard 140 for distinguishing between transfers of financial assets that will be recorded as a sale and between other transfers.
 The principle was adopted, whereby a transferred financial asset will be stated in the balance sheet of the party that controls it, whether it is the transferor or recipient of the asset.
 The provisions prescribe control tests relating to repurchases, lending of securities, securitization of loans, sale and participation in loans.
-The provisions also adopt the measurement and disclosure principles prescribed in Standard 140 relating to the measurement of financial assets, which according to their contractual terms, may be discharged in early repayment, so that the holder does not cover his investment.
+The provisions also adopt the measurement and disclosure principles prescribed in Standard 140 relating to the measurement of financial assets, which according to their contractual terms, may be discharged in early repayment, in a manner whereby the holder does not cover his investment.

-The new directive will apply to the lending of securities, repurchase of securities, securitization of financial assets, other transfers of financial assets, providing of services to financial assets and discharge of liabilities to be effected commencing January 1, 2007.
+The new directive applies to the lending of securities, repurchase of securities, securitization of financial assets, other transfers of financial assets, providing of services to financial assets and discharge of liabilities effected commencing January 1, 2007.

-With application of the directive, recorded in "securities" in the Bank's balance sheet will be securities that the Bank borrowed, which meet the conditions provided in the directive for transfer of control, including securities that were borrowed from the borrowing reserve of the Ministry of Finance.
+According to the directive, recorded in "securities" in the Bank's balance sheet will be securities that the Bank borrowed, which meet the conditions provided in the directive for transfer of control, including debentures that were borrowed from the borrowing reserve of the Ministry of Finance.
 Securities held by the Bank which were loaned to others while fulfilling the conditions for transfer of control, will not be recorded in the balance sheet.
 The gain or loss from their sale will be recognized in the statement of profit and loss, and new assets or liabilities representing the rights or obligations that the Bank retained in the borrowed securities will be recorded in the balance sheet.

-The securities that were loaned or borrowed with receipt/payment of the full consideration for them, and which do not meet the conditions for transfer of control, will be presented separately in the Bank's balance sheet, as part of the item "securities", and the consideration for them will be recorded in the balance sheet as "secured debt": the consideration received for securities loaned will be recorded as "securities loaned or sold in repurchase agreements", on the liabilities side, and the consideration paid for the securities borrowed will be recorded as "securities borrowed or purchased in repurchase agreements" on the assets side.
-Within the scope of the application, borrowings of securities effected by the Bank from the Treasury's borrowed or purchased within the framework of repurchase agreements" in assets.
+The securities that were loaned or borrowed with receipt/payment of the full consideration for them, and which do not meet the conditions for transfer of control, will be presented separately in the Bank's balance sheet, as part of the item "securities", and the consideration for them will be recorded in the balance sheet as "secured debt": the consideration received for securities loaned are recorded as "securities loaned or sold in repurchase agreements", on the liabilities side, and the consideration paid for the securities borrowed are recorded as "securities borrowed or purchased in repurchase agreements" on the assets side.
+Within the scope of the application, borrowings of securities effected by the Bank from the Treasury's borrowings reserve of NIS 500 million were recorded as of June 30, 2007 in the item "securities borrowed or purchased within the framework of repurchase agreements" in assets.

-Application of the directives will not have a material effect on the operating results of the Bank.
+Application of the directives does not have a material effect on the operating results of the Bank.